 Yellow or green eye discharge is not normal — if your cat has colored discharge, make a vet appointment as soon as possible.
 “If there is enough discharge that you have to wipe your pet’s eye(s) more than one to two times daily, or if your cat is squinting or frequently rubbing at his eye(s), or if the eye(s) look red, he should be seen by a veterinarian,” Dr. Kimmitt says.
 When it comes to your cat’s eye issues, don’t delay making that vet appointment — your cat’s eyes and eyesight might depend on it.

 Cat eye discharge is a sign of many different eye diseases and disorders, including corneal ulcers, conjunctivitis and entropion (an eyelid that rolls inward, allowing the hairs on the skin to irritate the eye).
 Your veterinarian will examine your cat and possibly perform certain tests to find out what exactly is causing your cat’s eye discharge.

 Use a soft, wet cloth to gently wipe away any discharge.
 “There are also a variety of veterinary products available to help clean around the eyes,” Dr. Kimmitt says.
 “Just be sure to find one that is labeled as safe to be used around the eyes, and avoid any product that contains alcohol.”

-Have you ever dealt with cat eye discharge?
+Tell us: Have you ever dealt with cat eye booger, watery cat eyes or other cat eye discharge?
 What are your tips and tricks for handling them?
 Let us know!

 Read more on your cat’s eyes: